Vlad-404/travel_experiences/README.md

 * ability to sort the experiences by country, user and recommendation
 * page dedicated to a single experience where people can read about it in more detail
 * CRUD functionality: all registered users can Create, Read, Update and Delete content they created
-* admin account to remove content that is not suitable for the page and users who are violating the rules acceptable behaviour.
+* admin account to remove content that is not suitable for the page and users who are violating the rules of acceptable behaviour.
 Admin will not have the option to modify the users content at any point - only to delete.
 * on every page there is a link to a travel agency page so people can get travel arrangements whenever they choose.
 * header image is offering different features while slides change and lead to respectable addresses
 * floating icon that gives direct access to user tools
 * Users can create and delete their account
 * Image hosting will be handled by a third-party provider.
-Users will have option to upload pictures to that service as current storage capacities aren't adequate for large number of images.
+Users will have the option to upload pictures to that service as current storage capacities aren't adequate for a large number of images.

-## Features left to implement
+## Features Left to Implement
 Due to time constrains, some of the features were left out so the page can be fully functional within the deadline.
-Afterwards, features can be added:
+Afterwards, the following features can be added:
 * More in-depth user profile page: email, date of birth, location,...
 This was left out as GDPR requires to inform the users how the data is handled.
 Incorporating GDPR compliance would take more time, so the users are defined only by user name and password.
 * A maps container so the location of the experience can be seen.
 * Voting system - registered users will be able to add their vote to the experience they find motivating, inspiring, well written, ...
 This can be used for users to filter out best and worst experiences other people had and either look for a travel arrangement for ones they like, or change their plans.
-Travel company can use this system to make travel arrangements based on the highest voted experiences.
+The travel company can use this system to make travel arrangements based on the highest voted experiences.
 * Communication between users - On each experience description there will be an option to contact the user who created the experience.
 Only registered users will have this option.
 Also, this will also be used if admin has to delete some content and let the user know what they did wrong.
 * Delete user with all experiences.
 Most people just forget about their profile all together, so the admin account is here to delete their experiences.
 Deleting all experiences would require more time to implement, but within the scope of this project, this will suffice.

 [Backt to top](#travel-experiences)

-# Technologies used
+# Technologies Used

 ## Languages